crash-horror/qt-analog-clock/README.md

 ![Imgur](https://imgur.com/0vyP4PB.png)

-Mousewheel to set alarm, right-click to toggle it on/off.
+Mousewheel to set alarm, right-click to toggle it on/off, middle click to toggle seconds.

 Have Fun.